But... (you might ask)... a digital video camera has automatic controls that do everything anyway right…? So why bother to learn all this stuff...??

 What do you do when the conditions are less than ideal or just plain BAD !!
 Do you settle for BAD pictures or video?
-Or NO pictures or video!!!
+Or...
+NO pictures or video!!!
+Well ...
 If you really know how to operate your camera fully you will seldom (If ever) have to settle for bad or unusable video.

 Having a good working knowledge of what the basic components of your camera are, how they operate and how to use them quickly and efficiently will make a world of difference when you're trying to capture great video!

 The camera lens is the " Eye " of the camera.
-It gathers the reflected light from the scene and focuses it on to the light-sensitive electronic chip that will then convert it into a digital signal to be stored.
+It gathers the reflected light from the scene and focuses it on to the light-sensitive electronic chip that will then convert it into a digital signal that can be stored and used.

-A good quality camera lens... whether it is a...
+A good quality lens for your camera... whether it is a...